RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 It is designed for System administrators.
 Regular users should check [[this|Connect-to-database]] guide.

 ### Provide predefined connections
-DBeaver keeps information about project preject folder.
+DBeaver keeps connections information in project folder.
 By default all projects reside in [[workspace|Workspace-Location]].
 Default project folder is [[workspace|Workspace-Location]]\General.

 #### DBeaver 6.1.3+